Pro bono guide for in-house solicitors

-For more guidance on the business case for pro bono, see the Law Society's Pro Bono Manual.
+For more guidance on the business case for pro bono, see:

 While some of these benefits may be hard to quantify, there is a robust business case for pro bono to be carried out by in-house teams, which you can share with your senior support network and budget approvers.

 References to regulation in this guide are specific to England and Wales qualified solicitors.
-If you’re not an England and Wales qualified solicitor, you may be subject to different regulations, which is outside the scope of these guidelines.
-Although care has been taken to ensure that this guide is accurate, up to date, and useful, contributors to this guide will not accept any liability in relation to them.
+If you’re not an England and Wales qualified solicitor, you may be subject to different regulations, which are outside the scope of these guidelines.
+Although care has been taken to ensure that this guide is accurate, up to date, and useful, contributors to this guide will not accept any liability in relation to its content.

 Many in-house legal teams provide valuable pro bono work to a range of beneficiaries; however, many individuals are concerned about regulatory barriers to in-house teams carrying out pro bono work.

 There are some potential (or perceived) restrictions on members of in-house legal teams providing pro bono advice as part of their employer's business.
 These include:

 - Regulations around ‘reserved’ versus ‘non-reserved’ legal activities – are you permitted to undertake the legal activity?